 The property is generally level.
-The applicant has connected to the city sewer main system running in Pease Road that abuts the southeast edge of the property with a service line.
+The Applicant will connect to the City sewer main system running in Rose Road that abuts the property with a service line.
 The site is a residential parcel with a few scattered trees around the existing house and outbuilding.
-The property is in the Central Point Basin.
-The house is located near the middle of the property which will make ant redevelopment very difficult with the existing housing remaining.
-The site is .299 acres or 13,024 feet, which would require rezoning the property R-6 to allow redevelopment of the site.
+The property is in the South End Drainage Basin.